qrqiuren/site-myhdl-dev/guide/guide.md

 to help.

-In particular, the best way to help is to use MyHDL in design projects *and let people now about it*.
+In particular, the best way to help is to use MyHDL in design projects *and let people know about it*.
 If you want, you can use
 [the users section on the MyHDL site][myhdl-users].

 Another great help is to report issues in the [issue-tracker].
 Add a small